 Recently Pizza Hut placed an advertisement to interview candidates for the position of social media manager.
 The catch was that the candidate had to sell themselves in an interview that lasted 140 seconds.
 That may not seem like a long time, but in the digital age of social media, short, concise and meaningful messages are important.
-So Pizza Hut took a page from the Twitter playbook, who allows messages up to 140 characters, and came up with the idea that the social media manager should be able to sell themselves in less than 140 seconds.
+So Pizza Hut took a page from the Twitter playbook, which allows messages up to 140 characters and came up with the idea that the social media manager should be able to sell themselves in less than 140 seconds.
 Brilliant!

 Contestant one would say, “I can name that tune in eleven notes.”

 Contestant two would say, “I could name that tune in ten notes.”

 This would go on until one of the contestants challenged the other to “Name that tune!”